Faculty Handbook / Section 7: Teaching and Student/Faculty Interactions

 The Combined Bachelor’s/Master’s Degree Programs provide academically talented students an opportunity to complete both a bachelor’s and a master’s degree.
 These programs allow recognition of certain graduate courses for both degrees.

-Each major course of study has a degree plan, or map, that includes a sample schedule leading to graduation within four years for full-time undergraduate students in nearly all majors.
+Each major course of study has an academic plan or map that includes a sample schedule leading to graduation within four years for full-time undergraduate students in nearly all majors.
 Each map identifies key courses and criteria, such as GPA, and a timetable for achieving these “milestones.”
 All milestones have been determined to be critical in a student’s progress toward graduation.
 Students failing to satisfy the milestones within the defined timetable are targeted for specialized advising and possible re-direction to a different major.
 Copies of the maps for each major are available at: www.academic-guide.fsu.edu.

 Freshman Interest Groups

-The FIG program, open to incoming freshmen, offers pre-packaged clusters of high-demand first-year courses.
+The FIG program, open to incoming first-year students, offers pre-packaged clusters of high-demand first-year courses.
 It assists students with their initial selection of liberal studies courses, helps them select courses that carry a common thread of interest, and connects them within small groups of like-minded students.
-More information is available at http://undergrad.fsu.edu/FIG/.
+More information is available at http://fig.undergrad.fsu.edu/.

 Undergraduate students who have earned 90 credit hours should initiate graduation checks with the Registrar’s Office and with their department or college.
 The Registrar’s Office (http://registrar.fsu.edu/) provides an overview of University requirements, and the department or college ensures that major and college/school requirements are met.
 Students who do not complete both graduation checks by the time they are close to graduating will have stops placed on their registration.